armatthews/Filin/README.md

 This is crappy code I wrote circa 2007 FOR WINDOWS.

-I'm slowly trying to clean it up and make it build under g++.
+I'm slowly trying to clean it up and get back to improving it.